Stock events for General Dynamics Corp. (GD)

 Ownership

-The ownership structure of General Dynamics is predominantly institutional, with institutional investors collectively holding a significant majority of the company's shares.
-Major institutional owners include Longview Asset Management, LLC, The Vanguard Group, Inc., and BlackRock, Inc. Individual insiders hold a smaller percentage, with Charles H. Goodman identified as the largest individual shareholder.
-Retail investors account for a varying portion.
+The ownership of General Dynamics Corp. is predominantly institutional.
+Longview Asset Management, LLC is the largest shareholder, followed by The Vanguard Group, Inc., and BlackRock, Inc. Individual insiders own a portion of the company, with Charles H. Goodman being the largest individual shareholder.

 Ask Our Expert AI Analyst